Turkey’s 2023 Vision

 - Attain a GDP of $ 25,000 per capita

 - Export $ 500 billion of goods per year

 - Have a working population of 30,000

 Achieving all these goals demands efficient improvements in different sectors.

-Turkey has dedicated much time and energy in this sector by setting a privatization plan giving investor many inducements encouraging them to invest in the energy sector willing to achieve the following targets:
+Turkey has dedicated much time and energy in this sector by setting a privatization plan giving investors many incentives encouraging them to invest in the energy sector willing to achieve the following objectives: